Tudor181/EcommerceParts/README.md

 ### Cart Management:
 - The application allows users to view the contents of their cart, showing item names and prices.

-### User-Friendly Design:
-- The user interface is designed to be user-friendly, making it easy for truck owners to navigate and manage their fleet and parts orders.

 ## Usage

 To run the EcomerceParts application, follow these steps: